Ovarian cancer may not cause symptoms until it is large or has spread.

 Eventually, the abdomen may swell because the ovary enlarges or fluid accumulates in the abdomen (called ascites Ascites Ascites is the accumulation of protein-containing (ascitic) fluid within the abdomen.
 Many disorders can cause ascites, but the most common is high blood pressure in the veins that bring blood... read more ).
 At this stage, pain in the pelvic area, anemia, and weight loss are common.

 Rarely, germ cell or stromal cell tumors produce estrogens, which can cause tissue in the uterine lining to grow excessively and breasts to enlarge.
 Or these tumors may produce male hormones (androgens), which can cause body hair to grow excessively, or hormones that resemble thyroid hormones, which can cause symptoms of an overactive thyroid gland (hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
 Graves disease is the most common cause of hyperthyroidism... read more ).

 Diagnosing ovarian cancer in its early stages is difficult because symptoms usually do not appear until the cancer is quite large or has spread beyond the ovaries and because many less serious disorders cause similar symptoms.

-If doctors detect an enlarged ovary during a physical examination, ultrasonography is done first.
+If doctors detect an enlarged ovary during a physical examination or suspect early ovarian cancer based on symptoms, ultrasonography is done first.
 Sometimes computed tomography (CT) or magnetic resonance imaging (MRI) is used to help distinguish an ovarian cyst from a solid cancerous mass.
 If advanced cancer is suspected, CT or MRI is usually done before surgery to determine extent of the cancer.

 If cancer seems unlikely, doctors reexamine the woman periodically.